 As a result of this, the Isaiah chapters on Nephi's plates would have looked slightly different from the Isaiah chapters that we have now in the Book of Mormon.
 Remember, the only 2nd Isaiah chapters that show up in the Book of Mormon are Isaiah 48-52.
 Nephi's version of Isaiah 48-52 that he quoted on his plates was the primitive, early version written by 1st Isaiah which did not include specific references to Babylon.
 The version of Isaiah 48-52 that we have now in the Book of Mormon is not taken from Nephi's plates, but rather copied from the KJV Bible for reasons suggested above.
 That version of Isaiah 48-52 is the older, reworked material of 2nd Isaiah which inserted specific references to Babylon.

-It is understandable why FAIR is creating this scenario, but it is one that goes against both history and a key reason for needing the Book of Mormon itself.
-FAIR wants you to believe that Joseph Smith noticed that Isaiah was being quoted and switched over to the Bible to copy it down to save time.
-This means that although Joseph Smith made comments about how the Bible had been so poorly translated over time, he decided to use it when he could to save time.
+It is understandable why FAIR is creating this scenario, but it is one that goes against both history and a key reason for needing the Book of Mormon in the first place.
+FAIR wants you to believe that Joseph Smith noticed that Isaiah was being quoted by Nephi and switched over to the Bible to copy it down to save time.
+This means that although Joseph Smith made comments about how the Bible had been improperly translated over time, he decided to use it when he could to save time.
 That makes no sense at all - if the Book of Mormon is the most correct book on Earth, why is 10-20% of it copied from a version of the Bible translated in 1611 containing errors, italicized words, and late additions?

 2 Nephi and the Deutero-Isaiah Problem in the Book of Mormon, By Common Consent:

 One other apologetic argument was featured in an article in By Common Consent, and focuses on a theory from LDS apologist Grant Hardy.
-In his book Understanding the Book of Mormon, Hardy concedes that the Deutero-Isaiah problem is more crucial than many apologists will admit, but "that a more promising avenue for faithful Latter-day Saints "is to acknowledge that we probably know less about what constitutes an ‘inspired translation’ than we do about Ancient Israel.
-Once one accepts the possibility of divine intervention, the theology can accommodate the (always tentative) results of scholarship.”"
-(By Common Consent)
+In his book Understanding the Book of Mormon, Hardy concedes that the Deutero-Isaiah problem is more crucial than many apologists will admit, but that a more promising avenue for faithful Latter-day Saints "is to acknowledge that we probably know less about what constitutes an ‘inspired translation’ than we do about Ancient Israel.
+Once one accepts the possibility of divine intervention, the theology can accommodate the (always tentative) results of scholarship."

-This development, once again, sheds light on a common problem with Joseph Smith's works as prophet: many of the scriptures and doctrines that compose the foundation of the Church of Jesus Christ of Latter-day Saints are heavily borrowed from other sources and are riddled with anachronisms from Joseph Smith's life.
+This development, once again, sheds light on a common problem with Joseph Smith's works as prophet: many of the scriptures and doctrines that compose the foundation of the Church of Jesus Christ of Latter-day Saints are heavily borrowed from other sources and contain many anachronisms from Joseph Smith's milieu.